Configuring Bot Advanced Settings

 OAuthLink |

-When a user attempts to access restricted features, this message delivers a secure authentication link directly within the chat.
+Delivers a secure authentication link in the chat when a user attempts to access restricted features.
 Following this link allows the user to verify their identity and gain the necessary authorization. |

 ReleaseErrorMessage |

-This message is sent to the user in the chat when an error occurs during the conversation, notifying them of the issue and prompting further action if needed. |
+Notifies the user that an error occurred during the conversation and prompts further action if needed. |

 ResetReplyMessage |